-In this article, we visit Ariel, the Little Mermaid, in her Fantasyland Grotto at the Magic Kingdom.
+In this article, we visit Ariel’s Grotto in Fantasyland at Magic Kingdom to meet Ariel in mermaid form.

-Ariel’s Grotto is the first attraction you’ll run into when entering New Fantasyland from Storybook Circus.
-Both Ariel’s Grotto and Journey of the Little Mermaid entrances are directly next to each other.
+Ariel’s Grotto is the first attraction you’ll encounter when entering New Fantasyland from Storybook Circus.
+Both Ariel’s Grotto and the Journey of the Little Mermaid are beside each other.

-On the evening of my visit, cast members at Ariel’s Grotto ensured guests knew they were joining the line to meet Ariel.
-Only a few characters have a dedicated home like Ariel, so it appears like you are entering the line for a ride.
+On the evening of this visit, cast members at Ariel’s Grotto ensured guests knew they were joining the line to meet Ariel.
+Only a few characters have a dedicated home like Ariel, so it almost appears you are entering the line for a ride.

 Ariel’s Grotto has a Lightning Lane queue next to the standby line.
 If you purchase Genie+, this character meet and greet is one of the selections offered through the service.

 Ariel’s Grotto had a posted wait of 40 minutes when I arrived at 6:19 p.m.
 Since it’s relatively dark inside the queue, it’s hard to tell, but there were at least 20 groups of guests ahead of us.

 In addition to the guests ahead of us, anyone using a Lightning Lane was given priority while we waited.
 Since the standby and Lightning Lane queues are separate, you cannot see these other guests going ahead.
 But if the line’s not moving, that’s probably why.